syyunn/DeepWTO/README.md

 - [ ] Add parser to count the articles other than GATT, especially ATC
 - [ ] Make Article Dictionary, e.g. {'GATT:III.1' : "Each contracting party
 shall .."
+- [ ] Review the current labelling before DS67 which is conducted without
+reading raw document
+- [ ] Construct a new query system and embed it on github so that people can search more fast on target document.

 #### Labelling On Progress
 - [x] 2